tusharmanekar/mp-tl-study/README.md

-# mp-tl-study
+# Exploring Layer Freezing in Transfer Learning

-"Transfer Learning Study" Masters Project repository of team- Arnisa, David and Tushar.
+Masters Project repository of team- Arnisa, David and Tushar.
 See our report (link) for the details of experiment setup and the results.

-The supervisors
+## Project Supervision

+**Project Supervisor:**
+- Prof. Dr. Manuel Günther

+**Co-Supervisors:**
+- Prof. Dr. Benjamin Grewe
+- Pau Vilimelis Aceituno

 ## Introduction